 The burner of a gas-fired water heater is easily accessible and should be checked by your plumber periodically to keep it clear of dust or sediment.
 The flame at full fire should be a light to dark blue.
 If the flame is more orange or yellow, the gas pressure or air flow needs to be adjusted.
 You can keep your water bills low by tempering all hot water as it is used.
 Letting the hot water faucet run on and on wastes not only water but fuel as well.
-With all water heaters, plan your hot water needs and you'll be delighted with the savings you get feature to prevent damage from excessive pressure and temperature.
+With all water heaters, plan your hot water needs and you'll be delighted with the savings you get

+All domestic water heaters are required to be equipped with a relief valve as a safety feature to prevent damage from excessive pressure and temperature.
 There is always danger that this valve may become frozen or corroded from long disuse.
-For this reason, it is advisable to trip the lever of this valve manually every two or three months to be sure it will operate freely if an emergency arises.

-All domestic water heaters are required to be equipped with a relief valve as a safety